-As indicated by Table 5-13, multifamily housing is permitted in the R-2, R-3 and C-R districts as a permitted use.
+As indicated by Table 5-913, multifamily housing is permitted in the R-2, R-3 and C-R districts as a permitted use.
+This use was not permitted in the R-3 district, however this was officially changed in October 2023 per Program 5.1.1.
 The City adopted Community Design Guidelines and Standards in 2010.
 The Design Guidelines and Standards contain objective guidelines and standards applied to much of the city through the design review process.
 Findings are contained in the zoning ordinance, not in the Design Guidelines and Standards document.
 Per Program 5.1.2, The City will amend the DSP to rewrite design standards to they are objective.
 Architectural and site design review occur during the course of staff and Planning Commission review of the overall project and requested CUP; there is no separate design review consideration and approval required prior to consideration and action on the CUP.
 If a tentative map is also involved, approval by the City Council would also be necessary following a noticed public hearing.
 Where a project must be processed and approved as a planned development due to proposed departure from zoning district standards, common open space and amenities may be required, such as a community room and/or common recreational areas.